nttcom/terraform-provider-ecl/website/docs/r/security_network_based_device_single.markdown

 ### Attach port 4 and 7 with existing network

-Note: port 4 and 7 is regarded as port 0 and 4,
+Note: You can use port 4 to 7 on this device.
-  by using actual index number in terraform configurations.
+  Those ports are regarded as port 0 and 4, by using actual index number in Terraform configurations.

 ```hcl
 resource "ecl_security_network_based_device_single_v1" "device_1" {